Typhoon stops All Blacks’ RWC run, and Italian farewells

 Italy had a sliver of a chance of going through to the quarterfinals if it beat the defending champion for the first time in its history.
 No one was expecting that, though, and it wasn’t forefront in Italian players’ minds in Toyota.

-Instead, Italy was ready to give veterans Sergio Parisse and Leonardo Ghiraldini fitting farewells after their long service to the team.
+Instead, Italy was sad it couldn’t give veterans Sergio Parisse, Leonardo Ghiraldini and Alessandro Zanni fitting farewells after their long service to the team.

-No. 8 Parisse, Italy’s captain, has played 142 tests, breaking the record for a northern hemisphere player in the Azzurri’s last game at the World Cup against South Africa.
+No. 8 Parisse, the captain, has played 142 tests, breaking the record for a northern hemisphere player in the Azzurri’s last game at the World Cup against South Africa.
 He is the second most-capped player ever behind New Zealand World Cup winner Richie McCaw.
-The 34-year-old Parisse said he was going to retire after the World Cup and was due to go out against the world’s best team in Toyota.
+The 36-year-old Parisse said he was going to retire after the World Cup and was keen to go out against the world’s best team in Toyota.

-At least he got to play at this World Cup.
+At least he and Zanni got to play at this World Cup.

-Hooker Ghiraldini, who is also 34, had to struggle to recover from injury to make Italy’s squad and was due to be given his first action in Japan against New Zealand.
+Hooker Ghiraldini, who is 34, had to struggle to recover from a bad knee injury to make Italy’s squad and was due to be given his first action in Japan against New Zealand.
 It was to be in recognition of his 13 years and more than 100 tests of commitment in the front row.

-Ghiraldini reportedly shed tears among his teammates at the Italy camp when news broke that the game against New Zealand had been canceled.
+O’Shea described “horrible” disappointment among his players.
+Ghiraldini reportedly shed tears after a training session when news broke that the game against New Zealand had been canceled.

+“I’m not saying we would have beaten them, but you want to finish on the pitch,” O’Shea said.
+“Anything can happen and you’re very emotional especially for Leonardo Ghiraldini, who missed his last chance to play in an Italy jersey, and to hear that your international career is finished after training is tough to take.

+“These guys have given their lives to Italian rugby and their World Cup has ended on the training pitch, when it should be on the playing field.”

 More AP Rugby World Cup: https://www.apnews.com/RugbyWorldCup and https://twitter.com/AP_Sports